hortenbach/mqtt-ecc-client/README.md

 # tcp

 # mbed TLS
-Place your ca.crt into the cert folder
+Place your ca.pem into the main folder

 ## RSA
 ## ECC